mickaub/Solitaire/README.md

 Add move between board functions.
 Modify all buttons to use matching function, with move to and move from column taking precedence.
 Start on matching board to board & board to found & found to board.

+26 Jun: Massive rewrite and simplification of code.
+Deck to found has issues and deck to board has issues.

+ADD NEXT: Continue work on match function.
+Continue modifying functions to use CardArrayA.
+Try to take away dependency on PermArray.
+Add move between board functions.
+Modify all buttons to use matching function, with move to and move from column taking precedence.
+Start on matching board to board & board to found & found to board.